The Definitive Guide to Partition Actions: Forcing the Sale of Jointly Owned Property

-- Partition by Kind: The court orders the physical division of property so that each owner receives an undivided interest in their portion of the property.
-When physically dividing property is possible, it is generally what the court prefers so that no owner is required to sell against their will.
+- Partition by Kind: The court orders the physical division of property so that each co-owner receives an undivided interest in their portion of the property.
+When physically dividing property fairly and equitably is possible, it is generally what the court prefers so that no co-owner is required to sell against their will.

-- Partition by Appraisal: The court orders one or more parties to purchase the other parties’ interests in real property on certain agreed-upon terms following an independent appraisal of the property.
+- Partition by Appraisal: The court orders one or more co-owners to purchase the other co-owners’ interests in the real property on certain agreed-upon terms following an independent appraisal of the property.
 Partition by appraisal cannot be forced and is often preferred over open market sales of property, since it can eliminate high escrow fees and broker commissions.
 A partition by appraisal can only take place if all the involved parties agree in writing to this kind of partition.

 It is important to note that the parties involved in a partition lawsuit can come to an agreement outside of court even if a partition action has already been filed.